An improved quasi-reversibility method for a terminal-boundary value multi-species model with white Gaussian noise: Main results

 \subsubsection{Essential remarks}

 Upon our main results reported in \cref{thm:1,thm:2}, we single out some important remarks where we believe that it is essential to highlight our novel QR method. \begin{itemize} \item By enjoying the exponential weight function in proofs of these theorems, it is clear that the speeds of convergence are exponentially controlled with respect to time and this control becomes larger when our reconstruction runs close to $t=0$. \item When $F$ and $G$ are globally Lipschitz-continuous with respect to the arguments $u$ and $v$, we obtain the H\"older-type rate for $t\in (0,T)$, which means $\mathcal{O}\left(\gamma^{-2C_1t}(T,\beta)\right)$, whilst it is of the logarithmic order $\mathcal{O}(\log^{-1}(\gamma(T,\beta)))$ at $t=0$.
 These are what we have obtained in \cite[Theorem 4.5]{Nguyen2019}.
 The presence of the term $\log^{\kappa}(\gamma(T,\beta))$ in \cref{thm:1} shows that the locally Lipschitz-continuous nonlinearities usually encountered in real-world applications require much effort to approximate.
 In the near future, we will figure out a better way to design a new bound for the cut-off constant $L(\ell^{\varepsilon})$ (cf. \eqref{eq:Lell}). \item Cf. \cite{Nguyen2019}, if the model under consideration involves the gradient terms accounting for, e.g., haptotaxis in a population of cells (as presented in a model for haptotaxis and chemotaxis effects on cells' motion; cf. \cite{Sherratt1993}), our proposed method is still valid.
-A slightly lower rate of convergence is expected in controlling the gradient terms, but theoretically, it still converges logarithmically. \item The special difference between the deterministic noise in \cite{Nguyen2019,Nam2010,Klibanov2015a,Tuan2017,Long1994} and the stochastic noise we are taking into account is the following.
+A slightly lower rate of convergence is expected in controlling the gradient terms, but theoretically, it still converges logarithmically. \item If the condition \eqref{eq:gammaassume} is changed to we eventually obtain the convergence rate $\mathcal{O}\left(\varepsilon^{1/2} + \log^{-1}(\gamma(T,\beta))\right)$ in the space $C(t,T;L^2(\Omega))\cap L^2(t,T;H^1_0(\Omega))$ for any $0\le t<T$.
+This is easily deduced from the estimate \eqref{eq:3.9}.
+Therefore, the presence of \cref{thm:2} as well as the additional regularity assumption that $u,v\in C^1(0,T;L^2(\Omega))$ can be neglected.
+This is also a new finding compared to the convergence result in our original work \cite{Nguyen2019}. \item The special difference between the deterministic noise in \cite{Nguyen2019,Nam2010,Klibanov2015a,Tuan2017,Long1994} and the stochastic noise we are taking into account is the following.
 It is not fully about the involved expectation operator, but about the findings of $K_0$ and $K_1$ in \eqref{eq:gammaassume}.
 It shows that our QR method in this context really needs a very careful adaptation because not only $n$ has to be chosen properly, but also the eigenvalues driven by such $n$ need a fine control with respect to $\varepsilon$ and $\gamma$.
 Consider $\Omega$, for example, as an open parallelepiped $(0,a_1)\times\ldots(0,a_d)\subset \mathbb{R}^{d}$ with $a_{i}>0$, $i\in\left\{1,\ldots,d\right\}$.
 As one of advantages of this QR method, we only need to solve the simple Dirichlet eigenvalue problem regardless of the complex structure involved in the diffusion term, whenever it is essentially bounded.
 Henceforth, the Dirichlet eigen-elements are given by